• Skip to content

 Seeing a cardiologist: what to expect

-Your child might see a cardiologist if there are concerns that your child has congenital heart disease, a heart defect, a heart murmur, an irregular heartbeat or some other heart condition.
+Your child might see a cardiologist if there are concerns that your child has:

 When your child sees a cardiologist, the cardiologist might do tests to identify the problem with your child’s heart.
-The main medical test that cardiologists use is an echocardiogram.
-Sometimes, the cardiologist might also use an electrocardiogram, an X-ray, magnetic resonance imaging (MRI) and computerised tomography (CT).
+These tests might include an electrocardiogram, an echocardiogram, an X-ray, magnetic resonance imaging (MRI) or computerised tomography (CT).

-If your child needs heart surgery, your cardiologist might work closely with a cardiothoracic surgeon.
+If your child needs heart surgery, your cardiologist will work closely with a cardiothoracic surgeon.

 If you’re worried about your child’s heart, start by seeing your GP.
 Your GP will refer your child to a cardiologist or to a hospital emergency service if needed.